Valerio69/SwiftConnectivityStatusBar/README.md

 # Usage

-One Simple usage could be within the SceneDelegate class where you can start the monitor when the app is in Foreground and stop it when in Background.
+For example within the SceneDelegate class you can start the monitor when the app is in Foreground and stop it when in Background.
 ```swift
 import SwiftConnectivityStatusBar